-When a school is notified that a student who was physically on campus is confirmed to have COVID-19, the COVID-19 Compliance Officer must provide the list of close contacts through the IEM Reporter App.
+When a school is notified that a student who was physically on campus is confirmed to have COVID-19, the COVID-19 Compliance Officer must complete the line list and have it available upon request by LACDPH or the CE Team.
 If the student was tested externally, the school will need to ensure the parent/guardian uploads the test result to the Daily Pass.
 In addition, those in close contact with the student will be notified of the potential exposure by school administration and instructed on current LACDPH protocol and decision pathways related to exposure.

-In the event of multiple COVID-19 positive cases at a school or District site, the District Superintendent may offer short term independent study to impacted students to allow LACDPH to investigate the COVID-19 situation and to implement further cleaning and disinfection procedures as recommended by LACDPH and CDC.
+In the event of multiple COVID-19 positive cases at a school or District site, the District Superintendent may implement distance learning to allow LACDPH to investigate the COVID-19 situation and to implement further cleaning and disinfection procedures as recommended by LACDPH and CDC.
 Los Angeles Unified will communicate all dismissal decisions and possible COVID-19 exposure with all staff, families, students and stakeholders.

-The Superintendent will decide, in consultation with LACDPH, if a building or entire school is closed and if any staff will be allowed in the building during school closure and when students and staff can safely return to in-school learning.
+The Superintendent will decide, in consultation with LACDPH, if any staff will be allowed in the building during school closure and when students and staff can safely return to in-school learning.